 Term Definition Administrator The web GUI role that is considered a Security Administrator for the evaluation.
 TOE users with this role will configure and manage the TOE security functions and manages audit records.
-NetDetector/NetVCR A monitoring system that captures, records, and analyzes traffic streams on the monitored network for network security and performance.
-The TOE communicates with one or more NetDetector/NetVCR appliance that are in the Operational Environment.
-NetDetector/NetVCR provides information on the performance of the network, and NetOmni gives instructions to the NetDetector/NetVCR.
-NetOmni The TOE; it provides an overview of critical operations of the monitored network.
-Security Administrator The claimed Protection Profile defines a Security Administrator role that is authorized to manage the TOE and its data.
-For the TOE, this is considered to be any user with the 'Administrator' role in the web GUI and the 'VCR User' in the CLI.
-Trusted Channel An encrypted connection between the TOE and a system in the Operational Environment.
-Trusted Path An encrypted connection between the TOE and the application a Security Administrator uses to manage it (web browser, terminal client, etc.).
+NetDetector/NetVCR The TOE is a monitoring system that captures, records, and analyzes traffic streams on the monitored network for network security and performance.
+The NetDetector/NetVCR appliance communicates with a NetOmni appliance that is in the Operational Environment.
+NetDetector/NetVCR provides information on the performance of the network, and NetOmni provides instructions to the NetDetector/NetVCR.
+NetOmni It provides an overview of critical operations of the monitored network.
+The claimed Protection Profile defines a Security Administrator role that is Security authorized to manage the TOE and its data.
+For the TOE, this is considered to be Administrator any user with the 'Administrator' role in the web GUI and the 'VCR User' in the CLI.
+Trusted Channel An encrypted connection between the TOE and a system in the Operational I rusteu Channel Environment.
+Tungtod Doth An encrypted connection between the TOE and the application a Security Trusted Path Administrator uses to manage it (web browser, terminal client, etc.).
+Usor In a CC context, any individual who has the ability to access the TOE functions User or data.
+VAR Log Log file that contains TOE audit records which is stored in the /var/log directory.
 VCR User The CLI role that is considered to be a Security Administrator for the evaluation.
 It manages security functions and audit records.
 The VCR user assumes the Linux root role to perform some of its TOE management functions using the command 'su root'.
-User In a CC context, any individual who has the ability to access the TOE functions or data.